gabors-data-analysis/gabors-data-analysis.github.io/_pages/part3-qanda.md

 A: Yes.
 In random forest, we build trees, by artificially reducing fit -- limiting predictors that may be used.
 Thus, these trees, individually, could indeed be biased.

+## Chapter 18
+>**Q: What is epsilon(t) when predicting y(t+1) as we don't know actual y(t)?**

+A: The innovation term is what’s new in y(t) on top of what was expected of it, based on previous y observations.
+So at time (t), we have it as the last innovation we know.
+We can use it to predict y at (t+1)

+## Chapter 18
+>**Q: One needs to transform back the log predictions to level in order to compare CV RMSEs, right?**

+A: Indeed.
+We may have quantity as target in the time series in level or log.
+When in log, we use the formula seen in Chapter 14 to create levels and compute MSE accordingly.